xinyi0351/Linear-Regression/README.md

 # Linear-Regression
 GR5205 at Columbia University

 It's a linear regression course from an applied angle.
 In this repository, I upload notes on important topics and a few important assignments I've done.
-Logic behind each of the assignment is about how to test an assumption through simulations with Little deduction involved.
+Logic behind each of the assignment is about how to test an assumption through simulations with little deduction involved.

 ### Topics for the course